Stephen Donald: International career

-Despite an international career that had not lived up to expectations, he played for the All Blacks from 2008 till 2011.
-Donald, aka 'The Beaver', kicked the winning penalty in the 2011 IRB Rugby World Cup Final for New Zealand.
+Despite an international career that had not lived up to expectations, he played for New Zealand from 2008 to 2011.
+Donald kicked the winning penalty for New Zealand in the 2011 Rugby World Cup final.

 Donald played on an international-level for the All Blacks from 2008 to 2011.
 Throughout his time playing for the All Blacks, Donald had been the subject of harsh criticism as well as high praise.

 One instance of note was in October 2010, when the All Blacks faced off against the Wallabies in a Bledisloe Cup match in Hong Kong.
 In the 60th minute of the game, Donald came on as a substitute for Dan Carter and the All Blacks held a five-point lead, just after Drew Mitchell scored a converted try.
 Donald had missed a penalty-kick that would have put the game out of reach.
 The situation was made worse when Donald failed to kick the ball into touch in the dying minutes of the game.
 After launching a counter-attack, James O'Connor scored a try in the corner to level the score.
 O'Connor managed to convert that try to win the game for the Australians and the blame of the loss fell primarily on Donald.
 Although defended by team personnel, Donald had seemingly fallen out of favour with the public and selectors.
 After the 2010 season had culminated, the All Black selectors looked toward players such as Colin Slade and Aaron Cruden more favourably.
 Donald was not named in the initial 2011 Rugby World Cup All Blacks squad and with his forthcoming move to Bath Rugby, it seemed to be the end of his All Black career.